NOTE on renaming of 2 of these Short Back Carries:

 All About Half Jordan’s Back Carry (HJBC)

 A full Jordan’s Back Carry is composed of three passes: rebozo pass, cross pass, horizontal pass.
-The shorter variation known as Half JBC has just two passes: rebozo pass and cross pass.
+The shorter variation known as Half JBC has just two passes: sling pass and cross pass.

-Because a Rebozo Pass is great for keeping babies and kids from leaning back, and a cross pass is perfect for keeping a good seat under baby if yours likes to try to straighten his or her legs and pop the seat, HJBC is a very effective wiggle-proof carry.
+Because a Traditional Sling Pass is great for keeping babies and kids from leaning back, and a Cross Pass is perfect for keeping a good seat under baby if yours likes to try to straighten his or her legs and pop the seat, HJBC is a very effective wiggle-proof carry.

-Half Jordan’s Back Carry is exactly like Double Rebozo Back Carry, but the second pass coming over your shoulder goes between baby’s legs, spreading wide from knee to knee, and then around your side to tie in front.
-If you have any trouble making or keeping a good seat with Double Rebozo, try HJBC instead.
+Half Jordan’s Back Carry is exactly like Double Sling Back Carry, but the second pass coming over your shoulder goes between baby’s legs, spreading wide from knee to knee, and then around your side to tie in front.
+If you have any trouble making or keeping a good seat with Double Sling, try HJBC instead.

-All about Reinforced Rear Rebozo Rucksack or the Pirate Carry
+All about Reinforced Rear Rucksack or the Pirate Carry

-Reinforced Rear Rebozo Rucksack is often called ‘the Pirate Carry’ because the abbreviation (RRRR) could be read like the caricature of a pirate’s growl, “Aaaarggh!”
+Reinforced Rear Rucksack is often called ‘the Pirate Carry’ because the abbreviation (RRR) could be read like the caricature of a pirate’s growl, “Aaaarggh!”

 The Rucksack Pass, when done well with a properly tightened top rail (edge) will prevent your little one from being able to lean back in the carry.
 The Horizontal Pass adds an extra layer for support.